Post from 20.12.2018

 Post from 06.10.2018

 We had a nerve-racking time with the documents.
-After being given to the official translation, we did not see them for a few months.
+After we gave them to an official translation office, we did not see them for a few months.
 We should take them as "lost" - we were told.
 Then they still found their way into our mailbox in the hospital - anonymously.
 We still do not know how or by whom.
 Then we were allowed to go with Johanna a few times to Cusco to "Migraciones".
 She gave all 10 fingerprints and ... see for yourself:

 Post from 04.10.2018

 I (Sonja) am teaching a lot in grades 1-4 at the moment.
 After 8 years of secondary school this is quite a change for me ;-).
-How quickly do you forget how long it may take for first graders to put a worksheet into their folder and write down a small homework.
-Much more time is to be spent in such matters like order and also in discipline.
+How quickly you forget how long it can take for first graders to put a worksheet into their folder and write down a small homework.
+A lot of time is spent in such matters like order and also in discipline.

 Since there was a lack of English teachers, I started to teach at a very basic level.
 At the same time I´m writing with others on a English curriculum and a manual for assistant teachers.
 What particularly pleases me is that the biblical reference in English lessons is not only tolerated but even desired.

-And another important information: After a little more than 2 days, electricity came back again.
+One other important piece of information: After a little more than 2 days, electricity came back again.

-Being able to take a shower again at home, warm water and again a functioning fridge - that's a real blessing.
+Being able to take a shower at home, warm water and a functioning fridge again - that's a real blessing.
 It was very nice that electricity returned faster than expected.

 ELECTRICITY IS GONE